WYTM-FM: Format

 105.5 WYTM Country has a classic country format, focusing on music from the 1980s and 1990s.
 Additional programming includes Roy Warren Quartet Time on Sunday mornings.
 Quartet Time, a program of gospel music, obituaries, prayer requests and dedications, began on sister station WEKR in 1948, hosted by Fayetteville Buick dealer Roy Warren.
 Since Mr. Warren's death, the show has been hosted by Jack Atchley.
-These are the only two hosts in the shows history.
+These are the only two hosts in the show's history.

-The “Bryan and Tracie Morning Show” began on WYTM on February 14, 2022 after Ron Wood retired from the morning show.
+Bryan & Tracie Mornings began on WYTM on February 14, 2022 after Ron Wood retired from the morning show.

 WYTM is the home of Lincoln County Falcons football and basketball, as well as University of Tennessee Volunteers football and basketball.